9:19am on May 28, 2020

 As part of our journey to zero harm, we have created a Virtual Centre of Excellence in Innovative Mining Safe Production so that 19 tertiary institutions worldwide can share their specialist competencies, including mining-related safety and health, human factors, risk management, training modernisation, mining-related seismicity and sustainability concepts.

-We strive to maintain the safety and health of our employees through the identification, prevention and reduction of exposure risks that can lead to occupational disease such as heat, radiation, noise and dust.
+We strive to maintain the safety and health of our employees through the identification, monitoring and reduction of exposure risks that can lead to occupational disease such as heat, radiation, noise and dust.

-Our Road Map to Health, a proactive health model, has led to a decline in deaths, medical incapacitation rates and hospitalization.
-We have successfully reduced the impact of communicable diseases – specifically tuberculosis and HIV/AIDS – on our workforce in South Africa, including reducing the tuberculosis rate by 61 percent since 2012, and are expanding efforts to include a focus on mental health and non-communicable diseases.
+Our Road Map to Health, a proactive health model, has led to a decline in deaths, medical incapacitation rates and hospitalisation.
+We have successfully reduced the impact of communicable diseases – specifically tuberculosis and HIV/AIDS – on our workforce in South Africa, including reducing tuberculosis infections by 68 percent since 2014, and are expanding efforts to include a focus on mental health and non-communicable diseases.
 Our health care model has earned national and international recognition from the global Chief Medical Officers Network and the South African Department of Health.